thealchemist26/desi-solvent-simulator/README.md

 ## Overview

 This Python application simulates the Desorption Electrospray Ionization (DESI) solvent flow over various fingerprint ridge patterns using the Lattice Boltzmann Method (LBM).
-It provides a graphical user interface (GUI) for users to adjust simulation parameters and visualize the solvent flow in real-time.
+It provides a graphical user interface (GUI) for users to adjust simulation parameters and visualise the solvent flow in real-time.
+The current model is taking into account the fluid properties of the 95:5,Methanol:Water as the solvent system.

 ## Features